yaniv-golan/whatsapp-mcp/README.md

 With this you can search you Whatsapp messages, search your contacts and send messages.

+It connects to your **personal WhatsApp account** through an unofficial API (NOT the WhatsApp Business account via the API), powered by [whatsmeow](https://github.com/tulir/whatsmeow).
+All your messages are stored locally in a SQLite database and only sent to an LLM (such as Claude) when the agent accesses them through tools.

 Here's an example of what you can do when it's connected to Claude.

 ![WhatsApp MCP](./claude_example.png)